Twelve Core Challenges and Fifty Rapid Responses

 Response

-Because neutrality in this context is constitutional, it can carry shared cultural heritage without conferring political dominance, allowing authority to be recentred away from contested capitals while preserving history rather than erasing it.
+Because neutrality in this context is constitutional.
+It can carry shared cultural heritage without conferring political dominance, allowing authority to be recentred away from contested capitals while preserving history rather than erasing it.

 50. Why is the Claddagh used in the introduction, and does the Accord include a new national flag?